LazyPanda07/check-memory-leaks/README.md

     # By default, Valgrind can handle to up to 500 threads.
 Occasionally, that number is too small.
 Use this option to provide a different limit.
 E.g. max-threads: 3000.
     # Optional.
 Default is 500
     max-threads:

+    # List of leak kinds, separated by comma.
+Example: definite,possible.
+All available variants: definite, indirect, possible, reachable, all
+    # Optional.
+Default is all
+    leak-kinds:
 ```

 ## Source